 This scenario is both annoying and common in a web application that relies on traditional HTTP requests.
 HTTP requests cannot fulfill the modern-age requirement of real-time communication and near-instantaneous data transmission.

-In this article, we’ll dive into what a WebSocket application is and explore how they work, why they’re essential, and how you can implement them in your business.
+In this article, we’ll dive into what a WebSocket application is and explore how how to create WebSocket connection, why it's essential, and how you can implement it in your business.
 So buckle up and get ready to understand WebSockets!

 Before WebSockets, building near-real-time experiences in a web application involved several traditional techniques.
 Here are some of the most common: